 The therapist will be in and out of the room to reposition the machine and change your position.
 The treatment machine will not touch you and you will feel nothing during the treatment.
+Each treatment typically takes less than 10 minutes.
 Once your treatment is complete, the therapist will help you off of the treatment table.

 How will the radiation therapist know I am in the correct position?

 An x-ray, also known as a "port film," will be taken by the radiation therapist on the first day of treatment and about every week thereafter.
 Port films verify that you are being positioned accurately during your treatments.